 E-coated jewelry keeps the look, feel, and sound of the metal that is at their core.

 Argentium silver is more tarnish-resistant than traditional sterling silver, but all natural uncoated silver reacts with the sulfur in the air and tarnishes over time.
+This e-coating helps to prevent this reaction.

 Follow along as I apply a nano-ceramic e-coating to pieces in our collection.